handrew/wordcel/docs/dag.md

 The full constructor for WordcelDAG accepts the following parameters:

 ```
-yaml_file (str):
+dag_definition (Union[str, Dict[str, Any]]):
-    Path to the YAML file containing the DAG definition.
+    Path to the YAML file containing the DAG definition, or a dict of the DAG itself.

-secrets_file (str, optional):
+secrets (Union[str, Dict[str, Any]], optional):
-    Path to a YAML file containing secrets/credentials.
+    Path to a YAML file containing secrets/credentials or a dict of the secrets.
 Defaults to None.

 runtime_config_params (Dict[str, str], optional):
     Dictionary of configuration parameters that can be passed at runtime.